-‘Pride’draws inspiration from photo
+‘Pride’ film draws inspiration from a charming photo

 Sometimes, the spark of a movie can come from a photograph.
 That’s the case with the new British comedy “Pride.”
 Screenwriter Stephen Beresford had already settled on telling the true story of gay activists reaching across a cultural divide to help embattled coal miners during a desperate strike in homophobic early 1980s Britain.